yhorowitz/Chess/README.md

 - The game history will be shown (it will have an option to be hidden).
 - Captured pieces will be shown (In the mysterious and dangerous Ancient Chess Graveyard).
-- Ability to view a past game, move back and forth through the moves or skip to a specific move.

-It will be test driven and follow an MVC architecture
+It will be test driven and follow an MVP architecture

 The art for the chess pieces were taken from: https://en.wikipedia.org/wiki/Chess_piece